The Perfect Girls’ Weekend in Gokarna-Udupi

 We reached Udupi in the afternoon, after checking in the hotel, we decided to go out for lunch.
 As we all know Udupi is a birthplace of dosa and world-famous veg thali.
-So, we reviewed Tripadvisor, and we decided to go to the Woodlands restaurant – it was nearby our hotel, and secondly it’s one of the oldest Vegetarian restaurants in Udupi.
+So, we reviewed Woodlands restaurant on Tripadvisor, and we decided to go to there, it was nearby our hotel, and secondly, it’s one of the oldest Vegetarian restaurants in Udupi.
 Located very close to Sri Krishna Mutt.
 Spotless and hygienic place.
 Excellent quality of food.
 Authentic vegetarian cuisine and very reasonable pricing.

 Next on the agenda was to watch the sunset at Malpe beach.
 It’s a splendidly sandy beach with a never-ending coastline flanked by 3 rocky islands.
 Its amazingly flat beach, we played in the water for an hour, and we don’t want to come out.
 The white sand felt like we were all kids again.
 Here you will find various watersports activities.
 We watched the amazingly dramatic sunset that day!